codeunion/photo-gallery-cli/README.md

 Here is a (fake) story to give context to the kind of problem we are going to solve:

-> As a professional photographer, I am always publishing new sets of photos to the web for my clients to view.
-My preferred method is to host a page on my own website and protect it either with a hard-to-guess URL or some authentication.
-As a result, I am constantly building custom HTML pages in Dreamweaver for my photo shoots.
-This is tedious and boring.
-There must be a better way...
+> I'm a professional photographer and have my own personal website.
+Whenever I take a new batch of photos, I like to select the best examples, use Dreamweaver create a new "gallery" page on my website, and upload the updated version of my website to my website host.
+>
+> Each gallery page is mostly the same, but it takes me 15-45 minutes after each shoot to select the photos, create the page, make whatever small edits I might want to make, and upload it.
+The process is tedious, very manual, and error-prone.

-Ignoring the melodrama of the above story, can you find the core problem? _As a developer_, your job is to take stories such as this one, identify the ways in which software could help, and then build that software.
+Can you identify this hypothetical photographer's core problem? _As a developer_, your job is to take stories such as this one, identify the ways in which software could help, and then build that software.

 Take a moment to think about how you might tackle the problem above given what you know now.
 If you feel like it, you can sketch your ideas down.
-Recording your thoughts is a good way to track your progress as you learn, like distance markers on a trail.

 In the case of this project, we're going to start by boiling down the story with two simple questions: